shawnstrickland/test-garden-master/README.md

 Lawn &amp; garden advice via AI and text messaging

+## Why a Monorepo?
+Since these are Lambdas and are written independently of each other, it does make sense to have a repo for each function, but for the time being, and organization of this project, it made sense to keep everything in one repo.

-## Build
+## Build & Deply
-Travis CI should run all the build and testing necessary
+Travis CI should run all the build and testing necessary, then deploy to each lambda automatically.

 ## Test
 Code coverage is important, and testing should be as well